kelscahill/cahillscreative/wp-content/plugins/instagram-feed/README.txt

 Contributors: smashballoon, craig-at-smash-balloon
 Tags: Instagram, Instagram feed, Instagram photos, Instagram widget, Instagram gallery Requires at least: 3.4
-Tested up to: 5.3
+Tested up to: 5.5
-Stable tag: 2.2
+Stable tag: 2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Formerly "Instagram Feed".
-Display beautifully clean, customizable, and responsive Instagram feeds from multiple Instagram accounts
+Display clean, customizable, and responsive Instagram feeds from multiple accounts.
+Supports Instagram oEmbeds.

 == Description ==

 Display Instagram posts from your Instagram accounts, either in the same single feed or in multiple different ones.

 = Features =
+* **New:** Now automatically powers your **Instagram oEmbeds**
 * Super **simple to set up**
 * Display photos from **multiple Instagram accounts** in the same feed or in separate feeds
 * Completely **responsive** and mobile ready - layout looks great on any screen size and in any container width